St Andrews Links

 The club includes The Old Course, The Castle Course, The New Course, The Jubilee Course, The Eden Course, The Strathtyrum Course, and The Balgove Course, each offering a unique, enjoyable and testing round of golf.
 Alongside these spectacular layouts, there is a range of golfing history to enjoy.

 The Himalayas putting course borders the 1st hole at the Old Course, the ladies run club boasts a dramatically undulating putting green, providing a great place to enjoy after a day on the course.
 The links also feature fantastic practice facilities, including the St Andrews Links Golf Academy, which allows guests to improve their game before taking on any of the challenging layouts.

 Known universally as the ‘Home of Golf’, St Andrews Links includes seven courses.
 The most famous of these is the Old Course which has hosted more Open Championships than any other venue.
-The other three courses of note and ones that we highly recommend are the New Course (one of the oldest ‘new’ courses in the world), the Jubilee Course and the Castle Course, which is the most recent addition to the St Andrews Links having opened in 2008.
+Despite its enormous popularity, the Old Course at St Andrews still upholds its longstanding tradition of a daily ballot (Sundays and tournament days exempt) drawn two days prior to the intended play date.